Nationalization of the Iranian oil industry: Movement

-Mosaddegh (1882–1967) was an Iranian politician and the leader of the movement to nationalize Iran's oil industry.
+Mohammad Mosaddegh (1882–1967) was an Iranian politician and the leader of the movement to nationalize Iran's oil industry.
 He was educated in Europe, and joined politics after the Iranian Constitutional Revolution of 1905–1907.
 He held multiple posts such as member of parliament, governor of the Fars province, finance minister, foreign minister, and prime minister.
 In the election of the 14th Majlis in 1943, he was elected member for Tehran.
-Before gaining recognition as the leader of the national oil movement, he played a large role in the trans-Iranian railway project and the re-organization of the courts and the Justice Department.
+Before gaining recognition as the leader of the national oil movement, he played a large role in the Trans-Iranian Railway project and the re-organization of the courts and the Justice Department.

 Event

 The 16th Majlis consisted of some members from National Front such as Mosaddegh.
 Mosaddegh had sought to audit the documents of AIOC, in order to verify that AIOC was paying the contracted royalties to Iran, and to limit the company's control over Iranian oil reserves.
 AIOC refused to co-operate with the Iranian government.
 In November 1950, the rejection of the oil supplemental agreement was offered from oil committee of Majlis which was chaired by Mosaddegh.
 The prime minister at the time, Haj Ali Razmara, opposed the measure.
-On March 7, 1951, Razmara was murdered by Khalil Tahmasebi, a member of Fada'iyan-e Islam.
+On 7 March 1951, Razmara was murdered by Khalil Tahmasebi, a member of Fada'iyan-e Islam.
 After the death of Razmara, the Majlis began the process of nationalizing the Iranian oil industry.

-On March 15, 1951, legislation to nationalize the oil industry was passed by the Majlis with a majority of votes.
-On March 17 the Majlis verified the nationalization of Iran oil industry and the AIOC was nationalized.
+On 15 March 1951, legislation to nationalize the oil industry was passed by the Majlis with a majority of votes.
+On 17 March, the Majlis verified the nationalization of Iran oil industry and the AIOC was nationalized.